 };

-The approach to properly handle this is to use FGCObjectScopeGuard
+The proper way to handle this is to use FGCObjectScopeGuard

-which ensures that your object is not garbage collected in your async scope:
+, which ensures that the object is not garbage collected within the asynchronous scope:

 An example of proper use of UObject on a background thread